redtexts/texts/gorter_1921_organisation_class_struggle.md

 Their tactics are unscientific, they are at odds with the real conditions, and _must_ therefore lead to failure.

-Compare these two courses, workers, and you will choose the right one [(8)][notes].
+Compare these two courses, workers, and you will choose the right one^[The fact that the Russians, Lenin for example, are so wrong in their judgement comes from their not knowing Western Europe sufficiently well.
+Their thinking may well be historical-materialist, but they are unable to apply historical materialism in this case because they are not familiar with the conditions.].

-And compare the idiocies of the anarchists, syndicalists and those members of the union who don't want a party [(9)][notes].
+And compare the idiocies of the anarchists, syndicalists and those members of the union who don't want a party^[Like the East Saxony districts of the union, like Otto Rühle and Pfemfert.].

 Can they deny that the class condition of the proletariat enables only a small section of the proletariat to develop broad and deep understanding?
 Can they deny that large sections within the factory organisation will therefore always be opportunistic, individualistic, utopian and insufficiently developed?
 No. And that therefore the factory organisation can never make and lead the revolution alone?
 No.